Code012/DSP-but-BETTER/README.md

 # DSP-but-BETTER

-List of completed "things" for reference when writing project summary:
+List of "things" for reference when writing project summary also just in general:

 1. Parser
 - parser utilises N-read N-write mechanism via a ring buffer that holds 64 tokens.
 So writes 64-tokens to ring buffer then reads 64-tokens.
 Advice from NeGate, helps keep data "hot" entirely in L1 cache.
 After writing 64 tokens, all cache lines for the buffer have been loaded so reading the 64 tokens hit the exact same cache lines that were fetched during writes and will not have been evicted because the working set is tiny.
 Also a lineary predictable memory access pattern helps.
 It's better than 1-write 1-read, alsways better to do it in batches, hence N-write N-read.